North Korea and weapons of mass destruction: 2022

 In the first 4 weeks of 2022, North Korea conducted 7 missile tests.
 Missiles tested included a hypersonic glide vehicle, an intermediate range ballistic missile (IRBM) and various cruise missiles.

-On September 9, 2022, North Korea passed a law to declare itself a nuclear weapons state and rejected any possibility of denuclearisation.
+On September 9, 2022, North Korea passed a law declaring itself a nuclear weapons state and rejected any possibility of denuclearisation.

 2023

 On March 24, 2023, North Korea unveiled the Hwasan-31 tactical nuclear bomb with at least 10 warheads shown with an estimated diameter from 40 to 50 centimeters as reported by the South Korean media.
 Hwasong-11A (KN-23) and KN-25 ballistic missiles are capable of carrying it.
-In September 2023, the Supreme People's Assembly unanimously adopted a new amendment to enshrine the North Korea's nuclear program into to the constitution, citing the program and right as a deterrent against United States provocation.
+In September 2023, the Supreme People's Assembly unanimously adopted a new amendment to enshrine the North Korea's nuclear program into the constitution, citing the program and right as a deterrent against United States provocation.
 In December 2023, North Korea launched an ICBM (a Hwasong-18) in a test fire which according to South Korea and Japan would be capable of hitting any target within the United States mainland.